Today we are going to be discussing how to rid your apartment of roaches.

 Nearly everyone has cracked a joke at some point about how roaches may be the only thing (other than Twinkies) able to survive an apocalypse.
 While that may be amusing, infestations in the here and now can be seriously frustrating, not to mention potentially dangerous.
 They can be particularly challenging to manage for people living in apartments.

 If one apartment has a roach sighting, it isn’t a stretch to assume that the rest of the units in a building will have them, too.
-But there are easy steps you can take to rid your apartment of roaches and prevent them from taking over in the first place.
+But there are easy steps you can take to rid your apartment or condo of roaches and prevent them from taking over in the first place.

 Address It With Your Landlord